locationtech/geomesa/docs/user/process.rst

 Stat Strings
 """"""""""""

-Stat strings are a GeoMesa Specific domain specific language (DSL) that allows the specification of stats for the iterators to collect.
+Stat strings are a GeoMesa domain specific language (DSL) that allows the specification of stats for the iterators to collect.
 The available stat function are listed below:

 .. note::